 Architecture and Design Scotland

-We provided funding of £1,660,000 in 2015 and 2016 to Architecture and Design Scotland (A+DS) to promote the value of good architecture and sustainable places in support of current policy.
+In 2017-18 we provided funding of £1,670,000 to Architecture and Design Scotland (A+DS) to promote the value of good architecture and sustainable places in support of current policy.

 A+DS is an executive non-departmental public body (NDPB) which provides exhibitions, events and an education programme for the public as well as advice, resources and support to practitioners in the built environment sector.
 A range of information and free resources are available on the A+DS website.